fgx/fgx-airports/navdata-viewer/readme.md

 ## Concept

-Read FGx NavData dat coming in as JSON files, display the content, parse it and show results in 3D
+Read [FGx NavData]( http://navdata.fgx.ch ) data coming in as JSON files, display the content, parse it and show results in 3D

 ## Features